 Vincent Cobee, CEO of Citroën Global.

-As mentioned, the capsules change according to the user.
-A concept of "mobile room" very dear also to Renault, which has explored the system with its EO concept.
-Unlike Renault, however, the capsules (some like to call them "pods") take just 10 seconds to swap.
-A capsule suite for luxury travel?
+As mentioned, the capsules change depending on the user.
+A "mobile room" concept that is also very dear to Renault, which has explored the system with its EO concept.
+Unlike Renault, however, the capsules (some like to call them “pods”) take just 10 seconds to swap.
+A capsule-suite for luxury travel?
 A capsule with a gym on wheels?